 “We’re boosting your sales goals in Q2, so in order to hit your goals, you’ll need to increase your close rate by XX% so that you don’t fall short.”How can #GoalTransparency transform productivity in your organization?
 Find out how with the latest from @ClearCompany:

 When employees have a solid understanding of how their day-to-day responsibilities affect their immediate career, their fellow colleagues, and the company’s bottom line and trajectory, they are more likely to see themselves as part of a larger, integrated strategy.
-Employees see they are in charge of makes an impact on the organization as a whole, and that is extremely motivating.
+Employees see they are in charge of making an impact on the organization as a whole, and that is extremely motivating.
 Tech and business journalist Karsten Strauss said:

 “Business leaders have a clearer perspective on the bigger picture than their employees do.
 It pays to tell those under you what’s going on.
 Spreading the intel lets everyone in on the lay of the land and at the same time strengthens the feeling among workers that they are an important part of the organization.”